 Senior Violence Interrupter, CeaseFire

 Ameena Matthews has been with CeaseFire for three-and-a-half years as a Senior Violence Interrupter.
-The mother of four children two grown and two ages 12 and 9 she is married to Abdur Rasheed Matthews, the imam at the Al-Hafeez Mosque & Community Center.
+The mother of four children — two grown and two ages 12 and 9 — she is married to Abdur Rasheed Matthews, the imam at the Al-Hafeez Mosque & Community Center.
 Ameena, who grew up in Englewood on the city’s South Side, is the daughter of Jeff Fort, one of the city’s most infamous gang leaders.
 In the 1960s, the El Rukns, who were under Fort’s leadership, were seen by some as a catalyst for positive growth in their neighborhoods.
 Fort is now serving time in prison on drug trafficking and terrorism charges; he was alleged to have conspired to commit terrorist acts on behalf of Libya in exchange for money.
 Ameena credits her family and her early life experiences with her desire to educate and effect change in the neighborhoods that she calls home.

 TIO HARDIMAN